This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Described in Daniel 1:3 as the chief of Nebuchadnezzar's officials and in 1:8-11 as the commander of the officials.

-In our movie he is head of King Nebuchadnezzar's wise men but his role diminishes with subsequent kings.
+He is the head of King Nebuchadnezzar's wise men but his role diminishes with subsequent kings.

 JEREMIAH